juanmaneo/warp10-docker/README.md

 ## Build the image

-If you want to build your own Warp 10 image, clone the Warp 10 docker repository:
+If you want to build your own Warp 10 image, clone the original Warp 10 docker repository:

 ```console
 git clone https://github.com/senx/warp10-docker.git